flexile-white-logo

 Mære Agricultural School

-Get an insight into our facilities and how we work to achieve the goal of the zero-emission farm.
+Get an insight into our facilities and how we work to achieve the goal of a zero-emission farm.

 We pave the way for new solutions within climate and energy in agriculture

-On our farm, we arrange trials, testing and demonstrations of climate solutions.
+On our farm, we facilitate trials, testing and demonstrations of climate solutions.
 This takes place both in the barn, the greenhouse and out in the fields.

-When we are going to build houses or make investments in barns and outdoors, we make arrangements so that the initiative can show new solutions in climate and energy.
-Pupils, farmers and agriculture in general can take part in the activities we do in the field of climate and energy.
-Construction of the demonstration facility takes place in close collaboration with Trøndelag County Council.
+When we build houses or make investments in barns and outdoors, we facilitate the initiative to demonstrate new solutions within climate and energy.
+Students, farmers and agriculture in general can take part in the activities we do within climate and energy.
+The construction of demonstration facilities is done in close cooperation with Trøndelag County Council.

-We work closely with Skjetlein High School, and together we have milk production, pig production, suckler cows, sheep, poultry and beef.
-We have grass, grain and potato production on the farms and we have both conventional and organic area.
+We collaborate closely with Skjetlein High School, and together we have dairy production, pig production, suckler cows, sheep, poultry and beef cattle.
+We have grass, grain and potato production on the farms and have both conventional and organic acreage.

 Tons of tomatoes per year